 What are the KAPi Awards?

 The Kids at Play Interactive (KAPi) Awards are peer-recognition award designed to recognize innovation and excellence in design in commercial children’s interactive media.
 This is an annual award that considers commercial United States products.
-There is no entry fee or formal entry process, and all interactive media products for children are considered, from any publisher of any size.
+All interactive media products for children are considered, from any publisher of any size.

 What products are eligible?

 Every children’s (birth to age 15) interactive media product, from any country, from any size publisher as long as it is sold commercially in the domestic United States.
 These include Apps, video games, CD-ROMs, Internet sites, smart toys, web enabled CDs and eBooks.
 Products must have a copyright date between Jan.
 1 and Dec.
 31 of the current year, although they must be in playable form by November 1.
 There is also a person category.

 What products are not considered?